yandex/browser-extensions/README.md

 # How to install extensions
-- Install Yandex Browser Alpha from Google Play (https://play.google.com/store/apps/details?id=com.yandex.browser.alpha)
+- Install Yandex Browser from Google Play (https://play.google.com/store/apps/details?id=com.yandex.browser)

 ## What's new
+2016-11-14
+- Added tests for alarms API.

+2016-11-10
+- Added tests for privacy API.

 2016-09-07 (build 16.9.0.886)
 - We have published Yandex Browser Alpha with extensions support.
 You can download it from Google Play: https://play.google.com/store/apps/details?id=com.yandex.browser.alpha